Memory of the World

 What is Memory of the World?

 In 1993 a United Nations committee met to plan how to preserve significant documentary heritage from across the globe by cataloguing and protecting historical archives for future generations to learn from and enjoy.
-The result was the UNESCO Memory of the World Programme, the documentary heritage equivalent of UNESCO World Heritage Sites.
+The result was the UNESCO Memory of the World Programme, the documentary heritage equivalent of UNESCO World Heritage sites.

 The UK’s Memory of the World